Case manager supervisor – lcsw

 To Apply:

-Send a resume, and preferably a cover letter, to Chris Szeremy, our Human Resource Manager, at careers@advancepathways.org.
 The cover letter should minimally describe your interest in helping people experiencing homelessness and should include:

 Who We Are

-Why work at Advance?
+Why work at Advance Pathways?

 We believe in investing in our team members to be the best version of themselves while solving the complex problem of homelessness.
 You can be among the first employees to co-create and thrive in a culture that is rooted in professional development, values inclusion, and encourages creativity and innovation for trying new approaches to support